 May 11, 2021

-As one of the better-kept secrets in Colorado fly fishing, Gore Creek has plenty of access points, hatches, and opportunities for novices and pros alike to land legendary catches.
-If you’re looking for a great place to fish in Middle Colorado or if you’re planning your next trip to these Gold Medal waters, here is everything you need to know about Gore Creek fly fishing so you can make the most out of your next adventure.
+As one of the better-kept secrets in Vail, Colorado fly fishing, Gore Creek has plenty of access points, hatches, and opportunities for novices and pros alike to land legendary catches.
+If you’re looking for a great place to fish in Middle Colorado or if you’re planning your next trip to these Gold Medal waters, here is everything you need to know about Gore Creek fly fishing in Vail, Colorado so you can make the most out of your next adventure.

 Gore Creek’s Gold Medal stretch runs parallel to the I-70, starting where the Gore meets Red Sandstone Creek and reaching to the convergence with Eagle River.
 Capable of yielding about 60 pounds of trout per acre, this expanse of Gore Creek is peppered with several pull-offs and parks, making it easy to find a great fishing spot, especially if you’re willing to walk a bit and get away from crowds and tour groups.

 For many experienced anglers, the spot below Lionshead—at the Creek’s west end—is the best place to fish on the Gore.
 In fact, there are opportunities to catch Brookies, as well as Brown, Rainbow, and Cutthroat trout, 12 months a year along the entire stretch of Gore Creek, not just in its Gold Medal waters.

 Access points abound for Gore Creek fly fishing.
 Following the I-70 through Vail, Gore Creek Colorado access points are easy to find for those making the trip for the first time.
 Some easy points of access include: